-- If you make a type 8 or 9 (Lagrange interpolation) or a type 12 or 13 (Hermite interpolation) SPK file you must specify the degree of the interpolating polynomial that the SPK reader subroutine will use. - This choice needs some consideration about desired accuracy, file size and evaluation speed (performance). - This choice is also affected by the "smoothness" of the orbit data you wish to represent with an SPK file. - The allowed range of degree is 1-to-15.
-In addition, to ensure position and velocity continuity over the time span covered by the orbit data: - " for types 8 and 9, the polynomial degree must be odd. - " for types 12 and 13, the polynomial degree must be 3-mod-4, meaning degree 3, 7, 11 or 15.
+- If you make a type 8 or 9 (Lagrange interpolation) or a type 12 or 13 (Hermite interpolation) SPK file you must specify the degree of the interpolating polynomial that the SPK reader subroutine will use. - This choice needs some consideration about desired accuracy, file size and evaluation speed (performance). - This choice is also affected by the "smoothness" of the orbit data you wish to represent with an SPK file. - The allowed range of degree is 1-to-27.
+In addition, to ensure position and velocity continuity over the time span covered by the orbit data: - " for types 8 and 9, the polynomial degree should be odd. - " for types 12 and 13, the polynomial degree should be equivalent to 3-mod-4, meaning degree 3, 7, 11, 15, 19, 23 or 27.